Rossstarific/MySQLExperience/README.md

 create a small database that is based around a real-world field that said database could be used in (possible topics given by the professor were things like health care, airlines, or banks).
 I have chosen to do a database for use by a professional theater.

-These files contain the SQL code for the database that I have fabricated as well as multiple queries I was required to make on said database as part of the final project.
-This also includes a write-up that explains the potential use for the database, as well as explanations for all of the entities within the database and their relationships.
+Final Project Database: These files contain the SQL code for the database that I have fabricated proposed in the proposal, and multiple SQL queries I was required to make on said database as part of the final project.
+This also includes a write-up (Theatre Database Write-Up.docx) that explains the potential use for the database, as well as explanations for all of the entities within the database and their relationships.